Saturday Morning. I slept in late. And when I woke up, the scenes in my mind’s eye was like the soft, beautiful sunshine at dawn. I drowned in them.

 One day, I can look back to the memories that made me a Queen.
 But for now, there are miles to go before I sleep.
 And I get to make strangers my friends!

 From the day I met him, Dr. Friendly has been my new idol.
-A bond of understanding.
+A heart with goodness.
+A researcher I want to learn from.
 Somebody I can trust.
-A researcher I want to learn from.
-A heart with goodness.
+He reminds me of my Dad sometimes.
+A younger version of my Dad!
+Gradually climbing towards the wisdom he shall finally have one day.
 Maybe I’m just another student for him.
 But what I see in him is as natural as instincts.
 Not a grain of pre-mediation.
-The impressions from his introductory lesson were made without my active involvement.
-Honestly, those thoughts of mine didn’t have time to think!
+It is one of those times you know God had planned this for you.

 I have dreamed of being a scientist all my childhood.
 All my life.
 And now I hope I could know one for real in him.
 Then One Day, I’ll be like him.
 Finally.

 ~/> Did you have a Dream that grew up with you?
 Tell me if you have felt the Passion of a little Dream that can shake your World. 🙂